quko-tech/quko-tech.github.io/content/english/service.md

   enable : true
   service_item:
     # featured service item loop
-    - name : "Software"
+    - name : "Hardware"
-      icon : "fas fa-flask"
+      icon : "fas fa-microchip"
       color : "primary"
-      content : "We offer state-of-the-art solutions in data science and signal processing"
+      content : "Custom hardware solutions"

     # featured service item loop
-    - name : "Hardware"
+    - name : "Telecommunications"
-      icon : "fas fa-microchip"
+      icon : "fas fa-satellite-dish"
       color : "primary-darker"
-      content : "Coming soon!"
+      content : "Telecommunication networks sizing and deployment capabilities"

     # featured service item loop
-    - name : "Support"
+    - name : "Software"
-      icon : "fas fa-user-friends"
+      icon : "fas fa-code"
       color : "primary-dark"
-      content : "Our team will listen to your needs and adapt our solutions to the requirements of the athletes"
+      content : "Solutions based on data processing, web application design, data science and more"

 ############################# Service ###############################

 service:
   enable : true
-  title : "Why Mako?"
+  title : "Why Quko?"
-  description : "In Mako, we have a team endorsed by years of experience in the fields of both high-level sports and engineering.
-It is for this reason that we firmly believe in the symbiosis of technology and trainings in order to achieve the optimal result"
+  description : "At Quko, we have a team with years of experience behind them in the fields of data, electronics, software and telecommunications engineering."
   service_item:
     # feature item loop
     - icon : fas fa-code #https://fontawesome.com/v5.15/icons
-      name : Compact software
+      name : Adaptation to the customer
-      content : "Our engineers work hard in offering a single compact solution with all the software a sports team will ever need"
+      content : "We offer compact solutions tailored to the specific use of our customers."

     # feature item loop
     - icon : fas fa-window-restore #https://fontawesome.com/v5.15/icons
-      name : Easy to use
+      name : Confidentiality
-      content : "The cleaner, the better.
-That was our plan when designing a clear and straightforward user interface"
+      content : "We seek to maintain a relationship of close trust with our clients based on confidentiality."

     # feature item loop
     - icon : fas fa-rocket #https://fontawesome.com/v5.15/icons
-      name : Optimal performance
+      name : Optimum performance
-      content : "The more data a team has, the easier it is for them to spot what to improve and how to improve it"
+      content : "Whatever the process to be optimized, we will strive for maximum performance through technology."

     # feature item loop
     - icon : fas fa-info-circle #https://fontawesome.com/v5.15/icons
       name : Support
-      content : "Our team compromises with our clients by offering technical and advisorial support during the first months <br><br> "
+      content : "Our team is committed to its customers by offering technical support and consulting<br><br> "

     # feature item loop
     - icon : fas fa-lightbulb #https://fontawesome.com/v5.15/icons
-      name : Never stop
+      name : We never stop
-      content : "Our team is constantly evolving and introducing new ideas and updates in our products"
+      content : "At Quko we are constantly evolving and introducing new ideas and updates to our products."

     - icon : fas fa-microscope #https://fontawesome.com/v5.15/icons
-      name : State of the art
+      name : At the vanguard
-      content : "We research and make use of novel techniques in order to bring the most innovative solutions to the market"
+      content : "We research and make use of novel techniques to bring the most innovative solutions within everyone's reach."

     - icon : fas fa-user-check #https://fontawesome.com/v5.15/icons
-      name : Acessible
+      name : Accessible
-      content : "Trainers or staff do not need to have any knowledge outside sports to interpret our data"
+      content : "Our clients do not require any previous knowledge to use our services"

     - icon : fas fa-smile #https://fontawesome.com/v5.15/icons
       name : Open
-      content : "We are always open to comments and suggestions for improving the user experience!"
+      content : "We are always open to comments or suggestions on how to improve the user experience!"